 The snow leopard – known as the ‘ghost of the mountains’ – is one of the most enigmatic and least understood of the big cats.
 The snow leopard’s range spans 12 countries and two million km2 in Asia, with 65 percent of their habitat found in China alone.

-The snow leopard is listed as “Endangered” on the International Union for the Conservation of Nature (IUCN) Red List of Threatened Species.
+The snow leopard is listed as “Vulnerable” on the International Union for the Conservation of Nature (IUCN) Red List of Threatened Species.